pydantic/pydantic/docs/usage/types/types.md

 the learning curve.
 For many useful applications, however, no standard library type exists, so Pydantic implements many commonly used types.

+There are also more complex types that can be found in the [Pydantic Extra Types].

 If no existing type suits your purpose you can also implement your [own Pydantic-compatible types](custom.md#custom-data-types) with custom properties and validation.

 The following sections describe the types supported by Pydantic.